 Sand County Foundation is a non-profit conservation organization dedicated to working with private landowners across North America to advance ethical and scientifically sound land management practices that benefit the environment.
 Visit www.sandcountyfoundation.org for more information.

 ABOUT AFAN (Alliance for the Future of Agriculture in Nebraska)

 AFAN was formed in 2005 by the leading agricultural organizations in Nebraska to conduct outreach, promotion and provide information to consumers about Nebraska agriculture and where their food comes from.
 In 2015, these organizations saw another need, advancing livestock development and agriculture and food processing businesses in Nebraska.
 Since then AFAN has been primarily focused on encouraging the development of livestock and working with communities and Nebraska leaders to create opportunities for industries that add value to Nebraska’s agricultural output and energize the economy.

 Cargill provides food, agriculture, financial and industrial products and services to the world.
-Together with farmers, customers, governments and communities, Cargill helps people thrive by applying its insights and 150 years of experience.
-Cargill has 149,000 employees in 70 countries who are committed to feeding the world in a responsible way, reducing environmental impact and improving the communities where we live and work.
-Cargill is passionate about their goal to be the global leader in nourishing people and operating responsibly across the agricultural, food, industrial and financial markets they serve.
+Together with farmers, customers, governments and communities, we help people thrive by applying our insights and 150 years of experience.
+We have 149,000 employees in 70 countries who are committed to feeding the world in a responsible way, reducing environmental impact and improving the communities where we live and work.
+We are passionate about our goal to be the global leader in nourishing people and operating responsibly across the agricultural, food, industrial and financial markets we serve.

 The Nebraska Environmental Trust was established in 1992 to conserve, enhance, and restore the natural environments of Nebraska.
 It was created on the conviction that a prosperous future is dependent upon a sound natural environment and that Nebraskans could collectively achieve real progress on real environmental issues if seed money were provided.